 Your Galaxy S21 Ultra works with an S Pen stylus, just like the Galaxy Note 20 Ultra.
 Well, not exactly like the current Note series phones because it doesn’t have Bluetooth, so it’s more like the Galaxy Note 8 or before, as it will only perform basic stylus features.
-However, because the S Pen doesn’t come with the phone, is it worth spending the extra to get one, and at what point should you instead?
+However, because the S Pen doesn’t come with the phone, is it worth spending the extra to get one, and at what point should you just buy a Note 20 Ultra instead?

 I used Samsung’s Silicone Cover and S Pen set with the S21 Ultra to find out.